 relation.
 If there is no administrative area, you can add the approximate

-extend of the place and tag it place=
+extent of the place and tag it place=

 2. When doing reverse search, the address details have parts that don't contain the point I was looking up.

 There is a common misconception how the reverse API call works in Nominatim.
 Reverse does not give you the address of the point you asked for.
 Reverse returns the closest object to the point you asked for and then returns the address of that object.
 Now, if you are close to a border, then the closest object may be across that border.
-When Nominatim then returns the address, contains the county/state/country across the border.
+When Nominatim then returns the address, it contains the county/state/country across the border.